The Colorado Beef Council (CBC) manages demand building programs for Colorado’s $3.4 Billion beef industry.

-In 1985, with the passage of the Beef Promotion and Research Act (BPRA) and the Beef Promotion and Research Order (BPRO), Colorado Beef Council was authorized to become a qualified state council (QSBC) to collect the checkoff for the Cattlemens' Beef Promotion and Research Board (CBB).
-QSBCs must have written procedures that ensure the proper collection of and compliance with the checkoff as prescribed by the BPRA, the BPRO, and the CBB.
+QSBCs must have written policies and procedures that ensure the proper collection of and compliance with the checkoff as prescribed by the BPRA, the BPRO, and the CBB.

-Responsible for administration, budget planning, export programs, producer communications and industry relations.
+Responsible for administration, budget planning, international marketing programs, producer communications and industry relations.

 Director of Nutrition & Education